19hours/sg-statutes/Acts/Land Titles Act.md

 (a) that the power of attorney or a true copy thereof be deposited in the Registry of the Supreme Court under section 48 of the Conveyancing and Law of Property Act; or

-(b) that an office copy delivered out of the Supreme Court under section 48 of the Conveyancing and Law of Property Act be lodged in the Land Titles Registry for inspection or for permanent record.
+(b) that a duly certified copy delivered out of the Supreme Court under section 48 of the Conveyancing and Law of Property Act be lodged in the Land Titles Registry for inspection or for permanent record.

+[Act 8 of 2014 wef 15/08/2014]

 (4) As between an attorney and any purchaser from him of registered land, and notwithstanding any agreement or stipulation to the contrary, there shall be implied an undertaking by the attorney to comply, at his own expense (or that of his principal), with all reasonable requirements of the Registrar made under this section.